caoccao/Javet/docs/faq/can_javet_support_legacy_linux.rst

 Can Javet Support Legacy Linux?
 ===============================

-Yes, Javet can support some legacy linux distributions, eg: Ubuntu 16.04, Ubuntu 18.04, but not with the official build because the official build supports Ubuntu 20.04.
+Yes, Javet can support some legacy linux distributions, eg: Ubuntu 16.04, Ubuntu 18.04, but not with the official builds which rely on more advanced tool chain.

-Please download the private build from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ and prepare your runtime environment as following.
+Please download the private builds from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ and prepare your runtime environment as following.

 .. code-block:: shell